-- Leases are full faith and credit obligations of the United States and, as such, are not subject to the risk of annual appropriations. - High lease renewal rates for GSA Properties in first term (average of 93% for single-tenant properties, 95% for single-tenant, built-to-suit properties). - Based on 2014 GSA statistics, since 2001 average duration of occupancy for federal agencies in the same leased building is 25 years.
-From 2001 through 2010, the GSA exercised the right to terminate prior to the end of the full lease term at a rate of 1.73%, according to Colliers International research. - Leases typically include inflation-linked rent increases associated with certain property operating costs, which the Company believes will mitigate expense variability.
+- Leases are full faith and credit obligations of the United States and, as such, are not subject to the risk of annual appropriations. - Historically, high lease retention rates for GSA Properties in first term (average of 93% for single-tenant properties, 95% for single-tenant, built-to-suit properties.2 - Based on 2014 GSA statistics, since 2001 average duration of occupancy for federal agencies in the same leased building is approximately 25 years.
+From 2001 through 2010, the GSA exercised the right to terminate prior to the end of the full lease term at a rate of 1.73%, according to Colliers International research.3 - Leases typically include inflation-linked rent increases associated with certain property operating costs, which the Company believes will mitigate expense variability.